Marco444/sorting_visualiser/README.md

 # Sorting Visualiser

-This project was designed in React js
+This project was designed to visualise some sorting algorithms in an intuitive and interactive way.
+It was built with React js and MUI for icons and controllers.

+### You can check it out live on https://marco444.github.io/